-In Jablonowski et al. (2008) it is suggested to add a variety of passive tracers to the baroclinic wave test case, in order to investigate the general behavior of the advection algorithm.
-Questions that could be addressed are
+Jablonowski et al. (2008) suggest to add a variety of passive tracers to the baroclinic wave test case, in order to investigate the general behavior of the advection algorithm.
+Questions that can be addressed are

 - whether the advection scheme is monotone or positive-definite, - how accurate or diffusive the advection scheme is, - whether a constant tracer distribution is preserved (which checks for tracer-air mass consistency).